aowss/covid19-ui/README.md

 ## Details

-The [colors](./src/utils/colorsPalette.js) were sources at https://github.com/bahamas10/css-color-names.
+The [colors](./src/utils/colorsPalette.js) were sourced at https://github.com/bahamas10/css-color-names.
+The [heatmap colors](./src/utils/colors.js) were sourced at https://www.rapidtables.com/web/css/css-color.html.
+The [grouping of countries in regions](src/utils/countries.js) were sourced at https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes.

 ## Project setup
 ```